Numerous awards and scholarships recognize student leadership here at SUNY Brockport.

-This award is the pinnacle of student leadership awards at The College at Brockport that recognizes an outstanding student who demonstrates scholastic achievement, exemplary leadership, and a commitment to the College through leadership in a student organization and/or student employment.
+This award is the pinnacle of student leadership awards at SUNY Brockport that recognizes an outstanding student who demonstrates scholastic achievement, exemplary leadership, and a commitment to the College through leadership in a student organization and/or student employment.
 Applicants must demonstrate a record of exemplary leadership, scholastic achievement, and commitment to the College community through various modes of involvement, including campus organizations, leadership positions, peer mentorship, engaged learning, and community service.
 Recipients of this award exemplify integrity and civility, demonstrate a commitment to citizenship and the creation of an inclusive Brockport community.

 This fellowship recognizes and supports community-committed students who have demonstrated an investment in finding solutions for challenges facing communities throughout the country.
 The fellowship, named for Campus Compact founder Frank Newman, provides training and resources that nurture students’ assets and passions to help them develop strategies to achieve social change.
 Through the fellowship, Campus Compact provides learning opportunities focused on the skills fellows need in order to serve as effective agents of change in addressing public problems and building equitable communities.